reliverse/cli/README.md

 2. **Install GitHub Templates**: Easily install any JavaScript or TypeScript project by providing a GitHub repository URL.
 3. **Manage Configurations**: The CLI detects existing configuration files and helps you resolve any conflicts.
 4. **Select Configuration Categories**: Choose from a range of configuration options for your setup, including ESLint, Biome, Putout, GitHub settings, and IDE preferences.
 5. **Ongoing Support**: Reliverse supports you throughout your entire development process.
-You can run `reliverse` even on an existing project, and if your project’s `package.json` contains an `appts` script, it acts as a local instance of `reliverse` within your project.
+You can run `reliverse cli` even on an existing project, and if your project’s `package.json` contains an `appts` script, it acts as a local instance of `reliverse cli` within your project.

 <!-- ### Example Workflow